List of Marvel Comics characters: C: Caber

 Caber is a character in Marvel Comics.

 Caber is one of the Celtic gods of Avalon, a warrior god.
 Caber is a friend of Leir and usually accompanies him in battle.

-Danielle Cage
+Danielle Jones-Cage

-Danielle "Dani" Cage is a character in American comic books published by Marvel Comics.
+Danielle "Dani" Jones-Cage is a character in American comic books published by Marvel Comics.
 The character was created by Brian Michael Bendis and Michael Gaydos, and first appears in The Pulse #13 (March 2006).
-She is the daughter of Luke Cage and Jessica Jones.

-Danielle is named after Iron Fist (Danny Rand), Luke's best friend.
+Danielle Cage is the daughter of Luke Cage and Jessica Jones who is named after Iron Fist (Danny Rand), Luke's best friend.
 Danielle was born with the assistance of Doctor Strange, after the hospital refused to assist Jessica with her delivery.
 After Danielle is kidnapped by a Skrull posing as Edwin Jarvis, Luke teams up with Norman Osborn to rescue her; Luke retrieves Danielle while Bullseye kills the fake Jarvis.
 Luke and Jessica eventually hire Squirrel Girl as a nanny for Danielle.
-Luke and Jessica later discover that someone has obtained Danielle's genetic material to auction on the black market.